-Nithin Adappa, MD is an Associate Professor in the Department of Otorhinolaryngology at Penn Medicine.
-He is part of the Division of Rhinology and Skull Base Surgery, currently serving as the Fellowship Director.
-In addition, he is the Surgical Director of the AERD Center, treating Aspirin Exacerbated Respiratory Disease, also known as Samter’s triad.
+Nithin Adappa, MD, is an associate professor in the Department of Otorhinolaryngology at Penn Medicine.
+He is part of the Division of Rhinology and Skull Base Surgery, currently serving as the fellowship director.
+In addition, he is the surgical director of the AERD Center, treating Aspirin Exacerbated Respiratory Disease, also known as Samter’s triad.
 He has a particular interest in revision sinus surgery with special emphasis on challenging frontal and sphenoid sinus work.
-Dr. Adappa is also heavily involved in the surgical care of patients with sinonasal tumors, both benign and malignant, and works extensively with his neurosurgical colleagues to remove brain tumors that are accessible through the nose and sinuses.
+Dr. Adappa is also heavily involved in the surgical care of patients with sinonasal tumors, both benign and malignant, as well as cerebrospinal fluid leaks.
+He also works extensively with his neurosurgical colleagues to remove brain tumors that are accessible through the nose and sinuses.

 Recognized by America's Top Doctors for 2017